kpiris/bcbbr/README.md

 (there is an option not to sign them, in case the secret key is not available atm.).

-**IMPORTANT (about organization vault backups):**
+### IMPORTANT (about organization vault backups):

 > [!IMPORTANT]
 As mentioned, to be able to backup an organization vault, the account must be a confirmed owner or admin of that organization.
-All organization vault items will be exported (even if they are in a collection the account has no access to, regardless of the organization setting “Owners and admins can manage all collections and items”).
+All organization vault items will be exported (even if they are in a collection the account has no access to, regardless of the organization setting “__Owners and admins can manage all collections and items__”).

 > [!WARNING]
-HOWEVER, the attachments in organization items the account has NO access to WILL NOT BE EXPORTED, again, regardless of that organization setting “Owners and admins can manage all collections and items”.
+**HOWEVER**, the attachments in organization items the account has NO access to **WILL NOT BE EXPORTED**, again, regardless of that organization setting “__Owners and admins can manage all collections and items__”.

 > [!TIP]
 To guarantee that the backup will be 100% complete, the account should have